History UnErased putting LGBTQ history in its rightful place, the classroom.

 Organization description

-History UnErased is putting LGBTQ history in its rightful place — the classroom — and uniting all “We the People” through a richer, more empowering, more inclusive story of America.
-Our mission is ensuring all students, today and beyond, learn a more complete story of America and a more accurate reflection of who “We the people” includes.
-This allows genuine understanding and equality to take root in rising generations while improving the history, civics, and social studies education all students receive.
-All curriculum content is anchored in primary source materials meticulously curated from a range of reputable sources, including digital and print collections from the Library of Congress and libraries and archives across the country.
+History UnErased is putting LGBTQ history in its rightful place — the classroom — and uniting all “We the People” with a more complete story of America.
+This allows genuine understanding and equality to take root in rising generations while improving the history, civics, and social studies education that all students receive.
+All curriculum content is anchored in primary source materials meticulously curated from a range of reputable sources, including the Library of Congress and digital and print collections from libraries and archives across the country.

 Project description